nick-murray/coastTrain/README.md

 ```

 #### Acknowledgements
 coastTrain was developed with an ARC Discovery Early Career Researcher Grant to Murray (DE190100101).
+We thank all the research assistants, students, interns, practitioners, managers and volunteers who contributed their time to assist the training data collection process.
+These individuals are listed in the acknowledgements in the source publications.
+Below is a list, though it may not be exhaustive (see source publications):

+- N. Hill (UQ)
+- N. Mallot (UQ)
+- N. Younes-Cardenas (JCU)
+- Z. Xie (UQ)

 #### Example publications
 Below is a set of papers that have used or supplied data to coastTrain.